 No one wants to be confronted with the possibility that they could one day be incapable of making rational decisions or communicating their wishes to their doctors and loved ones.
-Whether it is a brain disease like Alzheimer’s, an accident that leaves you in a coma, or an illness that puts you on a ventilator, if you are unable to communicate, Power of Attorney Paperwork With Pen and Inksomeone will have to be legally recognized as your decision-making representative.
+Whether it is a brain disease like Alzheimer’s, an accident that leaves you in a coma, or an illness that puts you on a ventilator, if you are unable to communicate, someone will have to be legally recognized as your decision-making representative.

 This is scary to think about, but with some advance planning, you can decide who that person will be.
 Without any planning, the court will decide in a difficult and costly hearing.
 You have the chance right now to name agents to make decisions for you if it ever becomes necessary and to protect your family from a difficult court proceeding in the future.